taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 If, on the other hand, you can alert the operating system that it needs to wipe deleted data in the background, writes (and deletes) can improve in performance.

 To learn more, follow this link: <https://github.com/taw00/howto/blob/master/howto-enable-ssd-trim-for-linux.md>

----

-### Good luck!
-Comments and Feedback...

-Got a dash of feedback?
-Send it my way: <https://keybase.io/toddwarner>